department-of-veterans-affairs/vets-website/_disability/4-conditions-pow.md

 <div markdown="1">
 #### Available benefits

--	Compensation benefits
+-	Compensation
--	Health care benefits
+-	Health care

 #### How it works